 1. A pre-operative visit with Dr. Gualtieri where a brief history and physical exam is performed, special eye measurements are made, the type of IOL is chosen, pre-operative forms and consents are signed, and medications are obtained.
 We offer an eye kit containing all the necessary medications and supplies to care for the eye after surgery.
 The out-of pocket cost is $50.
 An option is prescriptions for you pharmacy and copays for the 4 medicines that could total much more than $50

 2. Surgery day.
-You will usually arrive at the surgery center 1 hour before the surgery to be prepped.
-You will be dressed in a gown, connected to vital sign monitor, and receive, pre-operative eye drops.
+You will usually arrive at the surgery center 1hour and half before the surgery to be prepped.
+You will be dressed in a gown, connected to vital sign monitor, and receive, peri-operative eye drops.
 Dr. Gualtieri and the anesthesiologist will visit with you before starting the case.
 The procedure will last about 30 minutes.
 You will be awake but sleepy and very comfortable.
 After the operation, you will go to a recovery area for a final check, then home to start your eye medications.

 3. Post operative day one.
 You will return to the office for an exam.
 Dr. Gualtieri will examine the eye to make sure it is healing in a proper fashion.